goofball222/unifi/README.md

 This container exposes three volumes:
-/usr/lib/unifi/data - UniFi configuration data and DBs /usr/lib/unifi/logs - UniFi and MongoDB logs for troubleshooting /var/log/supervise - supervise process logs in the event of a failure
+/usr/lib/unifi/data - UniFi configuration data and DBs /usr/lib/unifi/logs - UniFi and MongoDB logs for troubleshooting /var/log/supervisor - supervisor process logs in the event of a failure

 To have the container store the config/databases (recomended for persistence) and logs on your filesystem instead (recommeded for troubleshooting!), run: